olivierbenard/differences-between-two-images/README.md

 - The drawed differences `-dd` (draw differences)
 - The computed ssim model `-dssim` (display ssim)

+**Notes:**
-**Note:** the first given file is the reference which will be use for comparison.
+* The first given file is the reference which will be use for comparison.
+* The results are saved under the `results/` folder by default.

 ### Example